 How the food processing industry is adapting

-“We are needing to find ways to manufacture fresh, high quality food with longer shelf life, to use the best sustainable practises and packaging, and to manufacture with as many local and Australian ingredients as possible.
+“We are needing to find ways to manufacture fresh, high quality food with longer shelf life, to use the best sustainable practices and packaging, and to manufacture with as many local and Australian ingredients as possible.

 Consumers are also demanding higher food experiences from their supermarket.
 As manufacturers, we are needing to put our best foot forward in creating these experiences through constant innovation and being at the cutting edge of product trends.”